je-jo/library/README.md

 ### Description

 A small borrowed books tracking app made as a part of [The Odin Project](https://www.theodinproject.com) curriculum, with added functionality to keep track of dates when books are due to be returned.
 User can add, edit and delete book records, and track the read and returned status.
+The app uses local storage, so the book records are stored between sessions.

 ### Screenshot